Save on pet insurance for your pet

 Aging.
 It’s one of the inevitable facts of life that each of us will one day grow old.
-Along with the inevitable wrinkles, fine lines, and thinning hair, people also develop a variety of skin conditions as they age.
+Along with the wrinkles, fine lines, and thinning hair, people also develop a variety of skin conditions as they age.
 Some of these are a natural part of the aging process due to a reduction in hormones and loss of skin elasticity.
 Others, such as age spots, are a result of accumulative damage caused by exposure to the sun.

 Hours spent outside playing sports or lounging at the beach can cause age spots over time.
 But what about those hours spent running with Fido?
+Can your dog get spots on the skin, too?

 Can Dogs Get Age Spots?

 While you may think that your dog’s coat protects them from the harmful effects of UV rays, you’d be only partially correct.
-Your dog’s fur can block some but not all sun.
+Your dog’s fur can block some, but not all sun.
 Thin spots in the coat such as the belly, nose, and parts of the head and feet are also more prone to sun exposure and, eventually, spots.

 Does My Dog Have Age Spots?